ScottLogic/StockFlux/docs/ANALYTICS.md

 ## Tracking events
 Use the global ```function reportAction(category, action) ``` to add tracking to a user action.

-These will show in [google analytics](analytics.google.com) under Behavour -> Events
+These will show in [google analytics](analytics.google.com) under Behaviour -> Events

 Existing events include:
 - Window change